Skip to main content

 Functional fitness is transferable strength and movement for daily tasks.
 The patterns that matter, the marketing that's gotten ahead of evidence, and what loaded carries actually do.

-Peer-reviewed evidence on functional training: Liu 2009 Cochrane review, Behm 2015 unstable surface meta-analysis, Anderson 2005 instability training,
+Evidence-based analysis of functional training: Liu 2009 Cochrane review, Behm 2015 unstable surface meta-analysis, Anderson 2005 instability training,

 The 60-second version